 Magos Herrera is regarded as one of the most expressive, beautiful voices and most active vocalists in the contemporary Latin American jazz scene.
 She is best known for her eloquent vocal improvisation and a bold style that elegantly blends and surpasses language boundaries.

 “Herrera is stretching the very notion of jazz singing, pushing past the diva pleasantries into a sound that’s bold, thrilling and effortlessly global.” –NPR

-A public masterclass/workshop follows this M@A Series performance at 10 a.m. on Sunday, September 30, 2018.
-Free and open to the public.
+A public masterclass/workshop follows this M@A Series performance at 10 a.m. on Sunday, Sept.
+30. It is free and open to the public.
 For room postings, please see signage upon arrival.